 GeneCards Summary for APAF1 Gene

 APAF1 (Apoptotic Peptidase Activating Factor 1) is a Protein Coding gene.
-Diseases associated with APAF1 include nephronophthisis 13 and cranioectodermal dysplasia 4.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and ERK Signaling.
+Diseases associated with APAF1 include cranioectodermal dysplasia 4 and short-rib thoracic dysplasia 5 with or without polydactyly.
+Among its related pathways are Gene Expression and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include identical protein binding and ADP binding.
-An important paralog of this gene is WDR3.
+An important paralog of this gene is WDR5B.

 UniProtKB/Swiss-Prot for APAF1 Gene

 Oligomeric Apaf-1 mediates the cytochrome c-dependent autocatalytic activation of pro-caspase-9 (Apaf-3), leading to the activation of caspase-3 and apoptosis.
 This activation requires ATP.
 Isoform 6 is less effective in inducing apoptosis.